Install the first Application Workspace Server

 HTTPS (Webserver certificates) details how to enable SSL.

-Load Balancing details best practices on how to configure the load balancing solution for multiple Liquit Workspace Servers within an environment.
+Load Balancing details best practices on how to configure the load balancing solution for multiple Application Workspace Servers within a Application Workspace System.